smoothstepdesign/Multisite-Language-Switcher/install-config-and-use.md

 ---
 layout: page
-title: Install, config and use
+title: Install, config & use
 ---

 ## Install a multisite environment ##